-How to Buy the Right Knife (Part 1!)
+How to Buy the Right Cutlery for Your Kitchen (Part 1!)

 Shopping with a small independent retailer can come with it’s challenges.
 For example, we may not have the breadth and variety of inventory of a larger company.
 However, we think that’s a good thing.
 Yeah, we don’t have it all, but that means we’ve been pretty meticulous and thoughtful about what we do carry.
 We’ve researched, we’ve vetted, we’ve built relationships and often used the items ourselves.
 So if you’re not exactly sure what you’re looking for, we can help guide you to the right item.

 The first question is, what’s the objective of the purchase?
 Some folks don’t like there knives and are looking to begin upgrading what that have.
 Other people have knives they like, but are looking to add to their collection.
 This is important in guiding the style of knife you’d like.
 For example, if it’s the first scenario, we’d guide you towards a chef’s knife.
 These are designed to be one knife to do everything, and while they can come in various sizes, we find the 6” and the 8” are the most practical.
 We typically recommend the 8” as there is rarely a job it can’t handle.
 A 6” Chef’s knife can handle probably 80-90% of the things you’d do in the kitchen, however, larger items like a squash, or potatoes, may prove a little more challenging.
 The most important thing is what you’re comfortable with!
-While we’d recommend an 8” Chef’s knife to start, something like the Wusthof Classic 6” Cook’s knife is a great and versatile options (and currently on sale for half its normal price!)
+While we’d recommend an 8” Chef’s knife to start, a 6" knife is acceptable if that's something you're more comfortable with!

 Do you have a good chef’s knife and are looking to add to your assortment?
 Great!
 Then we’d want to know what you have!
 In terms of style of knife, the next thing we’d recommend would be things vastly different than the chef’s knife.
 First, we’d recommend something much smaller, like a paring knife (for those moments when an 8” knife feels a little over the top!).
 After that we’d recommend a bread knife (like our favorite Wusthof Double-Serrated Bread knife!).
 If you have these knives already, that’s where we can really start to help guide you.
 What we’d want to know now, is what type of cooking/eating you do most, so we can start recommending the knives you’d get the most use out of.
 For example, do eat/chop a lot of veggies?
 We might recommend a Nakiri.
 Are you more of a carnivore?
 We may recommend a carving, or a boning knife.
 If you still aren’t sure, stop by, or reach out to us with your questions, we’d love to help you.
 It’s what we do best!